Show Good Cause for coursework students

 Step 2

 Think about reasons to explain why you have not made sufficient progress.
 You need to focus on the semester you failed.
-Examples may include poor physical health; mental health difficulties; financial hardship; carer responsibilities; relationship and family problems; housing issues; harassment and discrimination issues; language and study difficulties; or pregnancy.
+Examples may include: poor physical health; mental health difficulties; financial hardship; carer responsibilities; relationship and family problems; housing issues; harassment and discrimination issues; language and study difficulties; or pregnancy.

 Make notes about each issue that impacted your academic progress.